mainettis/darksun/docs/workflow.md

 These definitions tell you what each of the major Nasher commands do.
 Reading these definitions is not strictly necessary, but if you're confused by what Nasher is doing when you type a command, this is probably a good first place to look.

-`unpack` - converts all module resource files in .json files so they can be tracked by Git and shared with the rest of the team.
+`unpack` - converts all module resource files to .json files so they can be tracked by Git and shared with the rest of the team.
 Script files (.nss) are plain text files, so they are not converted to .json.

 `convert` - converts all .json sources in your local repository to the native gff format for use within the module.
 The command will turn the unpacked .json files back into the correct file format, such as .uti.